Friday, 19 December 2025

 Risk Factors

-• Family History: Genetics play a role.
+• Family History: Genetics and inherited facial bone structures play a massive role.

 Complications